mml-io/mml/README.md

      * [http://localhost:8080](http://localhost:8080) - MML Example Server
      * [http://localhost:8081](http://localhost:8081) - Networked DOM Example Server

-To use any of the libraries in this repo in another project, you can use `npm link` to make these dependencies linkable your other npm project.
+To use any of the libraries in this repo in another project, you can use `npm link` to make these dependencies linkable to your other npm project.
 * `npm run link-all` Runs `npm link` in all would-be-published packages to allow using as local dependencies to develop with.
 It will also print the commands to link the dependencies.